pablop94/django-easy-drf/README.md

 Note: requires that a file called models.py exists on the current directory.

 #### Future developments
-- [ ] Warn users about files override.
+- [x] Warn users about files override.
+- [ ] Allow users to force script without prompt
 - [ ] Allow users to create just one specific file.
 - [ ] Allow users to create just one model.
 - [ ] Allow users to specify different models file.